johnperry-math/AoC2023/More_Detailed_Comparison.md

   * The standard library's documentation is [separate](https://doc.rust-lang.org/std/index.html) from the language reference.
 * Ada programs tend to define types of the problem to be solved.
 The compiler then adapts the low-level type to match what is requested.
 Rust programs tend to rely on low-level types.

-  That may not be clear, so an example may help.
-Ada programmers prefer to specify integer types in terms of the ranges they of values and/or the precision of floating-point types in terms of digits.
+  That may not be clear, so two examples may help:

+  1. Ada programmers prefer to specify integer types in terms of the ranges of values they may take and/or the precision of floating-point types in terms of digits.
 I ended up doing this at least once, where on Day 23 I specified a floating-point type in terms of the number of digits it should reproduce accurately: `Digits 18`.
 The compiler automatically chose the most appropriate machine type for that.

+  2. Ada arrays don't have to start from 0, nor even do they have to be indexed by integers.
+An example of this appears below.

   By contrast, the Rust programs I've seen tend to specify types in terms of low-level, machine types.
 Thus, I tried to address the same problem using an `f64`.
 In this particular case, there were repercussions, but usually that works fine as long as you know what the machine types can do.
+You can index Rust types with non-integers, but it takes quite a bit more work than Ada.

 ### Feature comparison